Effect of ion irradiation on superconducting thin films: Materials and methods

 Table~\ref{table_materials} provides an overview of the thin film materials, their targeted sputtering thicknesses, protective layers, and the ions of the irradiation treatment.
-We studied 3 single-element materials (Al, V, and Nb), 2 nitrides (TiN and NbN), and 1 silicide (MoSi).
 For MoSi, we performed a study of the effect of ion fluence for Mo-rich stoichiometry (M-series wafers), and a smaller number of process variants for Si-rich stoichiometry (S-series).

 Nitrides were deposited by reactive sputtering of Nb or Ti in a flow of argon and nitrogen.
-For TiN, we used a recipe that typically produces $T_c\approx 3.5~\mathrm{K}$.
-For NbN, the maximum $T_c$ of $14~\mathrm{K}$ is obtained with 1:1 stoichiometry~\cite{linzen_structural_2017}, but in this work, we intentionally used two higher nitrogen flow values to increase $R_\square$ and decrease $T_c$ to about 8~K or 6~K, respectively.
-For MoSi films, first a layer of molybdenum and then a layer of silicon was deposited, which allowed tuning the stoichiometry by changing the ratio of the film thicknesses.
+For TiN, we used a recipe that produces $T_c\approx 3~\mathrm{K}$.
+For NbN, the maximum $T_c$ of $14~\mathrm{K}$ is obtained with 1:1 stoichiometry~\cite{linzen_structural_2017}, but in this work, we aimed at high $R_\square$ by utilizing two higher nitrogen flow values.
+Below we denote these materials as NbN and NbN$^*$, and their expected values of $T_c$ are 7~K and 6~K, respectively.

+For MoSi films, first a layer of molybdenum and then a layer of silicon were deposited, which allowed tuning the targeted stoichiometry by changing the ratio of the film thicknesses.
 The thickness estimates are based on longer depositions using the same sputtering parameters, and measuring the resulting thicker films.
-However, the short deposition times of thin films yield a significant uncertainty of the film thickness.
+However, the short deposition times of thin films increase irreproducibility of their thicknesses.
 We estimate the stoichiometries of about 65\% Mo + 35\% Si, 48\% Mo + 52\% Si, and 35\% Mo + 65\% Si for our film variants with $10~\mathrm{nm}$, $5~\mathrm{nm}$, and $3~\mathrm{nm}$ of Mo (and $7~\mathrm{nm}$ of Si), respectively.
+The MoSi compounds were formed by annealing in nitrogen environment at $600~^\circ\mathrm{C}$ for $15$ minutes after the deposition of the protective layer.
+The same temperature (but only for 10 min) was used in Ref.~\cite{mykkanen_enhancement_2020} and was expected to yield a compromise between allowing Mo to diffuse into amorphous Si, but not allowing Si to crystallize before that, which would prevent forming the compound~\cite{liang_interfacial_1996}.
+However, the optimal annealing of MoSi may depend on many details of the fabrication process, including the thicknesses of the initial Mo and Si layers, and such optimization is beyond the scope of the present work.